yantrab/strongly/README.md

 The question is, if I already declare the parameters type, why should I do it twice?

-This package will help you to avoid this annoying things and let you focus on the really important things.
+This package will help you to avoid this annoying things and let you focus on the really important work.

 ## Get started
 #### install